 - phone the National Insurance numbers helpline and answer some questions (you’ll need to fill in form CA5403 if you can’t answer the questions)

-HM Revenue and Customs (HMRC) won’t tell you your National Insurance number over the phone - they’ll post it to you.
+HM Revenue and Customs (HMRC) won’t tell you your National Insurance number over the phone.
+They’ll post it to you and it will arrive within 10 working days.

 You don’t need a National Insurance plastic card.
 HMRC no longer sends these cards out.